xendit/xendit-sdk-ios/README.md

     // Handle successful authentication
 }];
 ```
+`createAuthentication` accept 4 parameters: fromViewController, tokenId, amount and optional `onBehalfOf` (string). `onBehalfOf` will be set to empty if you omit it, but is required when you passed it during `createToken`.

 ### Creating a charge
 When you're ready to charge a card, use the private key on your backend to call the charge endpoint.
 See our API reference at https://xendit.github.io/apireference/#create-charge